getgrav/grav-plugin-login/README.md

 The only requirement is **Product name** which should be the name of your website/business (not a url).
 You may fill in the other options as you want on the consent screen.
 (The consent screen can also be changed later). ![](assets/google/google_6.png)

 Then once you save the consent screen select **Web application** from the radio buttons and fill in the fields. **Name** being name of product/business. **Authorized Javascript origins** is the root domain name of the login page (no routes or wildcards) such as `http://getgrav.org`.
->IMPORTANT: You may not use localhost as a domain as verifications will fail

 If needed, enter multiple sub domains, creating an entry for each. **Authorized redirect URIs** include the **same** Authorized Javascript origins used along with the **route** to the login page such as `http://getgrav.org/login`.
 Click **create**.
->Again, localhost is not a permitted domain

 ![](assets/google/google_7.png)